 This was a huge win for the LGBTQA+ community.
 Together we can continue to fight for LGBTQIA+ rights.

 Learn more about our campaign for LGBTQIA+ rights here.

 5. Sign up for updates about our upcoming LGBTQIA+ Ally Guide

 Alongside our Anti-Racism Ally Guide, Amnesty will be releasing an LGBTQIA+ Guide this year to support your journey becoming an active ally for the LGBTQIA+ community.
-You can sign up below for updates about the Guide.
+You can sign up for updates about the Guide.

 Everyone has the right to live a life free from discrimination.
 We are all entitled to self-determination, dignity and freedom, regardless of who we love or how we identify.
 Take action and learn more about our LGBTQIA+ rights campaign.